GfSE/SAF-Specification/stakeholders.md

 * What is the sequence of interactions among the system and context elements on physical level?

   ***Rationale:  In my role, I need to implement interfaces  to elements of the system context.***
-* What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?

-  ***Rationale:  In my role, I need to understand the concepts of external interfaces to external partners in order to implement them.***
 * What physical items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I need to support integrating and testing the interfaces.***
 * Which Stakeholders are relevant to the system and might impose requirements?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
+* Which are the protocols for exchanging items on a specific interface?

+  ***Rationale:  In my role, I need to implement the protocol.***
 * Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

   ***Rationale:  In my role, as design authority I have to ensure that the HW Element fulfills the allocated logical concept (specification).***
-* Which design level data / energy / material definitions are used on an interface of a physical architecture element?

-  ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***
 * Which functions are allocated to a Logical Element of the logical architecture?

   ***Rationale:  In my role, I need to take this into account when planning realization.***